We try to follow Semantic Versioning in this project.

 The release commit needs to update the version number in:

-The commit message contains the Changelog for this release.
+The release commit must also finalize the Changelog for this release.

 Since major releases generally break backwards compatibility in some way, their changelog should also prominently feature precisely what breaking changes were introduced.
 If suitable, maybe even separate documentation dedicated to the migration should be written.